sonicle/sonicle-webtop5-gate/README.md

 # Sonicle Webtop 5 build environment
 Use this to build all the WebTop 5 repositories and produce the war file for deployment.

+Requirements for the build are git and mvn.

 The Makefile has 5 possible targets: clone, update, clean, build and deploy.

 Start cloning all the WebTop5 repositories with 'gmake clone'.